 In the West, we have the importance of sanitation drilled into us from infancy.
 We are told to wash our hands before eating, throw our rubbish in the bin and DON’T EAT THAT IF IT’S BEEN ON THE FLOOR!

 It is second nature to us to drink clean water, flush the toilet and wash our hands after touching raw chicken.

 We keep our foods in the refrigerator, our litter in the bins and our excrement safely down the toilet.

 But what if we didn’t have a toilet that disposed of our waste?

-What if, like up to 85% of Cambodians*, our toilets were nothing more than squat holes with a pail of water & a bucket to flush?
+What if, like up to 85% of Cambodians, our toilets were nothing more than squat holes with a pail of water and a bucket to flush?

-What if, as with up to 69% of Cambodians, we didn’t have access to clean water, & had no choice but to drink the water that others defecate into?
+What if, like 69% of Cambodians, we didn’t have access to clean water and had no choice but to drink the water that others defecate into?